Ranga2904/Final_Nanodegree_Proj/README.md

 ## Screen Recording
 A screencast with the following details can be found at this link - https://youtu.be/sjcRizr4XVE
 - A working model
 - Demo of the deployed model
 - Demo of a sample request sent to the endpoint and its response

 ## Opportunities to improve
 Opportunities for the future include:
+- converting registered model to ONNX format (my next step once I confirm that my deployment is done accurately)
 - adjusting features in dataset to address cardinality issue that AutoML had to work through
-- deploying best model to ONNX format (my next step once I confirm that my deployment is done accurately)
+- implement suggestions above around data imputation and encoding